cmwetherell/cmwetherell.github.io/docs/2022-superbet-chess-classic-romania/index.md

 }
 </style>

-### So jumps in front, Firouzja battles for an important draw
+### Down goes Firouzja
-The [Grand Chess Tour][gct] kicked off today with the first of five events in Bucharest, Romania.
-Wesley So won against Shakh with the white pieces,and the other four games were a draw.
-Alireza Firouzja held a draw against the formidable Fabiano Caruana with the black pieces, no doubt one of his toughest games in the round robin.
+Ok, that's a pretty creative heading if you ask me.
+The Superbet Chess Classic is in full swing with two of nine rounds complete.
+Wesley So and Ian Nepomniachtchi are tied for first with 1.5 points each, Shakh and Firouzja are in the rear with just 0.5 points.
+Everyone else has two draws.

-Below you can find the probabilities for every player to win the tournament as of the end of round 1.
+Below you can find the probabilities for every player to win the tournament as of the end of round 2.
 This page will be updated after every round.
 You can read about the [methodology][meth] as well as the model I am using to make [individual game predictions][model].

 **2022 Superbet Chess Classic Win Probabilities** *After Round 1*